patri27x/datamodel_b07_poly/specifications/datamodel_b07.md

 ### Reactant[_ChemicalCompound_]

-Chemical compound that is involved in the chemical reaction, either as the product, educt, catalyst or cocatalyst.
+Compound that is involved in the chemical reaction, either as the product, educt, catalyst or cocatalyst.

 - __product__
   - Type: string